 The cocktail bar on Divisadero makes excellent drinks along with some pretty great tacos, fantastic burgers, and poke bowls.
 The NoPa spot also stands outs for a semi-outdoor atrium with a skylight that pulls in beautiful natural light.
-It feels like a lush greenhouse, and one you won't want to leave.
+It feels like a greenhouse, and one you won't want to leave.
 Horsefeather also has parklet seating.

 Speakeasy Ales & Lagers

-If need to be reminded that you live in a place surrounded by water, head to Mission Rock Resort, a two-story restaurant and bar in Mission Bay.
+If you need to be reminded that you live in a place surrounded by water, head to Mission Rock Resort, a two-story restaurant and bar in Mission Bay.
 They’re taking reservations, but walk-ins are welcome.
 And if you want to avoid a wait, find a spot on their ground floor cafe.
 It’s got bay views, a full bar, and lunch, dinner, and weekend brunch menus.

 The open-air front porch is the best place to go when you want to drink a boozy slushy surrounded by plants, and you happen to be in Cow Hollow.
 Palm House also has an excellent Happy Hour, and good small plates to share over a piña colada or an Old Cuban, a very strong cocktail with rum, champagne, lime, and mint.